-By the way: If you buy chickpeas, lentils and other legumes from the Umbrian cultivation areas of Castelluccio di Norcia or from Colfiorito you are supporting the farmes who were so terribly hit by the earthquakes of last year!
+By the way: If you buy chickpeas, lentils and other legumes from the Umbrian cultivation areas of Castelluccio di Norcia or from Colfiorito you are supporting the farmes who are still suffering from the consequences of the earthquakes in 2016!

 Mamma Ornella presents to you a delicious recipe for a chickpeas and chard soup which has been passed on to her by her friend Romana.

 Cacciucco di ceci

 200 g dried chick peas, 100 g of chard, 1 small can of peeled tomatoes, 100 ml of tomato puree, about 1 l vegetable stock, olive oil, 2 cloves of garlic, 1 onion, salt, pepper, peperoncino (chili powder)

 Soak the chick peas overnight in plenty of water.
 Drain them the next day and boil them in fresh water for 2 to 3 hours.
 They should be soft but still "al dente".